amodrojs/amodro-trace/README.md

 # amodro-trace

-Tracing automaton for build processes that understand [AMD modules](https://github.com/amdjs/amdjs-api).
+[AMD module](https://github.com/amdjs/amdjs-api) tracing for build processes.

 Like the [requirejs optimizer](http://requirejs.org/docs/optimization.html), but just traces a module ID for its nested dependencies, and the result is a data structure for that trace, instead of a fully optimized build.